 The art of displaying art

-We have organized over a hundred exhibitions in the past thirty years.
+In a period stretching back over thirty years, we have organized more than five hundred exhibitions.
 Activity is based on a core idea: the complementarity with major public initiatives.
 In this way, through a program of exhibitions and publications, we review firstly Spanish and then international art, around the start of modernity: art, culture and society from the end of the 19th to the mid 20th.

 Likewise, in 2009 we began our adventure into photography projects, a field where we have become an international reference.
 Our wish is to present to the public the work of photographers, which have never been exhibited in Spain, or which do not form part of Spanish collections.
 The objective is fulfilled with a program that combines exhibitions dedicated to great masters of the 20th century with established figures in contemporary photography.